Engineering and Information Technologies Division

 • Ease of transfer from an associate's degree to a number of bachelor's degree programs.

 • Cooperative education work experience.
-The close tie with industry created by the cooperative education component ensures all programs remain technically current, and provides students with practical workplace knowledge and experience prior to graduation.
+The close ties with industry created by the cooperative education component ensure all programs remain technically current, and provide students with practical workplace knowledge and experience prior to graduation.

 • The Aviation Maintenance Technology associate's degree program and related certificate programs are approved by the Federal Aviation Administration.
 Technical coursework is offered primarily at the Cincinnati State West campus in Harrison, Ohio.